JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_03/functions.md

 -2
 ```

-This syntax is very similar to the mathematical notation, especially in combination with the Greek alphabet.
-For example, the following function
+This syntax is similar to mathematical notation, especially in combination with the Greek alphabet.
+For example, function

 ```math
 f(\varphi) = - 4 \cdot \sin\left(\varphi - \frac{\pi}{12}\right)
 ```

-can be in Julia defined in almost identical form
+can be in Julia defined in an almost identical form.

 ```jldoctest; output = false
 f(φ) = -4sin(φ - π/12)